vspolimenov/Intro-Programing-Homework/README.txt

-Here are some the project from SoftUni and Telerik courses
+Here are some of the projects from SoftUni and Telerik courses